isomerpages/moe-peicaisec/_announcements-2026/Fireside Conversation with Dr Ernest Tan.md

 </tr>
 </tbody>
 </table>
-<p>Dr Ernest Tan engaged the students with a simple yet thought-provoking
+<p>Dr Tan engaged the students with a simple yet thought-provoking question: <em>“Who knows exactly what you want to do in the future?”</em> While
-question: <em>“Who here knows exactly what you want to do in the future?”</em> While some students raised their hands confidently, many hesitated.
+some students raised their hands confidently, many hesitated.
 Reassuringly, Dr Tan shared that he once belonged to the “unsure” group himself.</p>
 <table style="minWidth: 25px">